 Run npm install everytime the version is changed.

-Acceptanceacceptance
+To run Acceptance testing, run command “selenium-standalone start” in one terminal and the command to run test “npm run test:acceptance” in another terminal.

 CodeceptJS configuration is set in codecept.conf.js file.This is how the configuration file looks like: